DevonCasey/nmf_practice/jog.md

 3. The output may be hard to understand, but I recommend looking at the top features for each article and also the top words for each feature.

-4. Make a word cloud for each latent topic of the words contained in it.
-You can use an online service or [Vega](https://github.com/trifacta/vega/blob/master/examples/spec/wordcloud.json) -- an awesome D3 library -- and it's Python library [Vincent](http://vincent.readthedocs.org/en/latest/index.html) (with sweet IPython [bindings](http://vincent.readthedocs.org/en/latest/quickstart.html#ipython-integration)).   __Hint: Look for the `Word` method in Vincent__
+4. Make a bar plot of the words for each topic.
+The x-axis should represent the word, and the y-axis should represent the value of each word in the topic.
+This is similar to looking at the centroids from our kmeans clusters.

 5. Can you add a title to each latent topic representing the words it contains?
 Do these make sense given the articles with each topic?